 Reports Their part in a database.

 Report design Creating a report using a Wizard; modifying the appearance of a report.

-Conclusion Reflection on what you have learnt and how you might apply Access to your database.
+Conclusion Reflection on what you’ve learnt and how you might apply Access to your own database.

 A typical course lasts for a minimum of two days, each one usually between 9:30 AM and 4:30 PM.